robinthepyro/dotfiles/README.md

 on being minimal but having things that bring me joy.

-Currently I use this on Arch Linux, I don't know what the availability of the packages this depends on is like, but apart from waybar-cava, which can be substituted for waybar you should be alright on most distros.
+Currently I use this on Arch Linux, I don't know what the availability of the packages is like on other distros.

 ### Important Packages